thebadjavi/docs/docs/install/certificates.md

 - **server-cert.pem**: It is the full chain of certificate with root cert included.
 - **server-key.pem**: It is the server host key.

-The ca-cert.pem will be generated from existing server-cert.pem
+The ca-cert.pem will be readed from existing server-cert.pem so be aware that the server-cert.pem must contain in first position the server certificate and after that one the chain of validation entity certificates (chain)

 ## Commercial certificate